-RV packing tips beginners may not consider but need to: try not to “pack” water.
+RV packing tips newbies may not consider but need to: try not to “pack” water.

 If your camp spot has full hookups, you will have water easily available as soon as you connect to your hookups.

-We have an entire post dedicated to answering how to refill fresh water tank during camping trips.
+- We have an entire post dedicated to answering how to refill fresh water tanks during camping trips.
 We discuss 4 different methods and have step-by-step instructions for each of them.

 The same goes for your gray water and black waste tanks … empty those tanks before you start driving so you don’t carry unnecessary weight.

-In addition to improving your gas mileage, you can use GasBuddy to find the best deal on fuel along your travel route.
+In addition to improving your gas mileage, you can use GasBuddy (if you have a smaller camper) or TruckMap (if you have a larger RV) to find the best deal on fuel along your travel route.

-We think it is one of the best camping apps and we use it on every trip!
+We think these are some of the best camping apps and we use them on every trip!

 Once you learn the ropes and feel comfortable RVing with full hookups, you may want to try your hand at dispersed camping aka boondocking, but make sure you are prepared to be fully self-contained.